 In order to continue to serve as an arbitrator, you must certify that you either are presently eligible, or that you are requesting waiver of the continuing education requirement.
 In order to do so, you must complete and sign the Benton Franklin Counties Superior Court Arbitrator Attestation of Eligibility To Serve as an Arbitrator Under RCW 7.06.040 form.
 You can find it below.
 The amendment to RCW 7.06.040 becomes effective on September 1, 2018.
 You will not be allowed to serve as an arbitrator after that date until your eligibility has been established.

 Court's Response to Coronavirus Pandemic

 Click HERE for the latest information concerning the Court's response to the Coronavirus pandemic.

 Benton Franklin Counties Superior Court no longer appoints a Civil Presiding Judge.
 Please refer to the Daily Schedule for the judge assigned to the individual Civil Dockets.

 Click HERE for a description of the Ex Parte process.

 7122 W Okanogan Pl

 Kennewick, WA 99336

-The Courts will be closed for Martin Luther King's Birthday on Monday, January 20, 2020.
+The Courts will be closed for Memorial Day on Monday, May 25, 2020.